Banking Savings & Money Market Accounts

 Is compound interest a good thing?

-From a debt-based perspective, however, compound interest can be disastrous.
-When someone’s credit card or student loans get on top of them, compound interest is often a contributing factor.
-Left unpaid, it can cause personal debt to grow to the point where many people end up paying more in interest than they took out on the original loan.
+For debt, however, compound interest can be disastrous.
+Left unpaid, compound interest can cause personal debt to grow to the point where you end up paying more in interest than you took out on the original loan.

 Can compound interest make you rich?

 Taking advantage of compound interest could potentially be a good way to build wealth.
 However, there’s often a correlation between the potential rate of return and risk level.
-In a savings context, putting money into a traditional savings account is considered pretty low risk, but the annual percentage yield (APY) on a traditional savings account is just 0.07% (as of Apr.
-1, 2021).
+Putting money into a traditional savings account is considered pretty low risk, but then the annual percentage yield (APY) on a traditional savings account is just 0.46% (as of September 13, 2024).
 Given this, it’s unlikely you’ll get rich off the compounding interest in your savings account.

 In an investing context, bonds could be considered one of the safer investments on the market, but they also tend to pay some of the lowest rates of return.
 Stocks have a higher potential for return yet are inherently riskier than bonds.
 While it’s possible to build wealth with smart investments, it’s also possible to lose money.